IMF: Global economy will suffer worst year since Depression

 Some countries can’t afford sufficiently aggressive rescue plans, the IMF said, and “may require external support.”
 Georgieva has said that the IMF is prepared to commit its $1 trillion in lending capacity to support nations that need help in dealing with the pandemic.

-The IMF is also calling on countries to work cooperatively to fight the pandemic.

-“Countries urgently need to work together to slow the spread of the virus and to develop a vaccine and therapies to counter the disease,’’ the lending agency said.

-AP Business Writer Joyce M. Rosenberg in New York contributed to this report.
+AP Business Writers David McHugh in Frankfurt, Germany, and Joyce M. Rosenberg in New York contributed to this report.